caffeinated/website/guide/packages/themes.md

 **\*** These properties are required in every manifest.

+### Autoloading
+When activating your theme, we will automatically register a PSR-4 reference to your theme for you.
+This ensures a smooth experience during development.
+And don't worry, we won't re-register your theme if your theme has been installed through Composer - that'd be just silly.

 ### Service Providers
 One of the cool things about themes, is their ability to provide their own set of resources and routes to your application.
 This is great for one-off application needs that may be tied directly to your theme.
 Keeps all the logic contained without muddying up your main application.